American Volleyball Coaches Association: Winners by school

-Penn State leads all schools with 5 winners, while Nebraska is second with four winners.
+Penn State and Nebraska lead all schools with 5 winners.
 Stanford, UCLA, and Florida have 3 winners each.
 Hawai'i, Kentucky, BYU, and Northern Iowa follow with 2 winners each, while the remaining schools have had 1 winner.

 National Assistant Coach of the Year – Women's teams

-The AVC began awarding the Division I National Assistant Coach of the Year in 2009.
+The AVCA began awarding the Division I National Assistant Coach of the Year in 2009.